 Explanation: The income of recipients partnered to allowees is assessed in the same way as their partner's income.
 The income of all other PP recipients is assessed in the same way as for pensioners.

-Example: Casual earnings income for the partner of an allowee is taken into account in the fortnight the income is paid (by being assessed from the beginning of the fortnight in which it is paid and apportioned forward for the relevant number of days).
+Example: Casual employment income for the partner of an allowee is taken into account in the fortnight the income is paid (by being assessed from the beginning of the fortnight in which it is paid and apportioned forward for the relevant number of days).

 Act reference: SSAct section 1068B-D19 Period over which ordinary income taken into account

 Policy reference: SS Guide 4.3 Ordinary Income, 22.214.171.124 Determining the rate of income for benefits, 126.96.36.199 Determining the rate of income for pensioners of age pension age from 20/09/2009, 188.8.131.52 Determining the assessable income for pensioners below age pension age, 184.108.40.206 Rate of income - couples, blind pensioners & children, 220.127.116.11 Determining the rate of income for PP

 - a personal income free area of $150 per fortnight (pf)